na-na-hi/renget/archive/smgenskins.md

      Something greater than cheap kills in a MOBA is spiritually lost with this method, certainly.

  - Thoth
    - Thoth is another God notorious for Skin Advantage abuse.
-While Loki faggots might be annoying little cunts, Thothfags are by-and-large much more likely to be playing for the meta advantages.
+While Loki faggots might be annoying little cunts, Thothfags are by-and-large much more likely to be playing for the meta advantages, because nobody else plays Thoth to begin with.
 Loki is shit in upper level co-ordinated play, while Thoth is one of the consistant high-performers of the Midlane meta. ~~Low-functioning autists~~ Lokifag tryhards win matchups, ~~High-functioning autists~~ Thothfag tryhards win matches.
      Thoth's Skin Advantage, again, comes in the form of audio-cue variability, some some skins offering a near-silent Ult.
 The same Thoth Ult that can reliably oneshot low-prot targets lategame.
-Like Loki, Thoth has repeatedly recieved a targetted audio-equalisations, but that hasn't eliminated it entirely, and is a notable factor to many tryhards.
+Like Loki, Thoth has repeatedly received a targeted audio-equalisations, but that hasn't eliminated it entirely, and is a notable factor to many tryhards.
 If Thoth ever gets skins, keep an ear out, because you night not hear him coming.
        - ==Quietest v==
 			 - Star Scribe *(Still pretty quiet on Ult windup, but not like you can acquire and abuse it, because it's Limited)*
+			 - Twisted Jester *(Probably gonna get patched)*
 			 - Default / Recolours / Book of Nightmares ***(WHOOOOOOOOOOOOOOOOOOOOOOOOOAAAAAAOOOOOOOOO)***
-			 - Geek Beak
+			 - Geek Beak ***(CHILLLLLL OUUUUUUUUUUT)***
 			 - Beaky Chibi
 			 - Vizier *(Was functionally silent for years, and came with much feinter VFX on 1 / Projectiles and Ult.
 Was the go-to tryhard skin, but as since has been hit by the 'balance' stick and is deafeningly loud)*
 			 - Beaky Bot *(Again, got hit hard with the equalisation stick, but was notorious for a while upon release for being even quieter than Vizier ever was)*